 🇦🇹 Austria vs 🇱🇹 Lithuania: crypto licensing compared

-On paper, Austria's MiCA CASP Authorisation granted by the Austrian Financial Market Authority (FMA) and Lithuania's MiCA Crypto-Asset Service Provider (CASP) authorisation under Title V of Reg (EU) 2023/1114; replaced the national VASP registration.
-Single passportable licence covering the services applied for. answer the same question; in practice the detail decides it.
-The two regimes differ on 7 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-This page compares the two side by side: the identity columns are free, the decision figures are one pass away, and every cell shows when it was last checked.
+Austria's public MiCA CASP Authorisation granted by the Austrian Financial Market Authority (FMA) and Lithuania's public MiCA Crypto-Asset Service Provider (CASP) authorisation under Title V of Reg (EU) 2023/1114; replaced the national VASP registration.
+Single passportable licence covering the services applied for. are set out side by side.
+Licence type, regulator and public recent-change notes are open; the full dated and sourced comparison is included with access.

 | Dimension |